Floodplain Management

 If a community chooses not to participate in the NFIP, property owners in that jurisdiction are not able to purchase federally backed flood insurance.
 In addition, federal grants, loans, disaster assistance and federal mortgage insurance are unavailable for the acquisition or construction of structures in the floodplain shown on FEMA’s Flood Insurance Rate Maps (FIRM).

-It’s important for property owners planning on building in or near a SFHA to understand the county floodplain management regulations and to discuss your plans with your county floodplain manager.
+It’s important for property owners planning on building in or near a SFHA to understand county floodplain management regulations and to discuss your plans with your county floodplain manager.

 County Floodplain Manager |